 ar armar produces, and armlink consumes, UNIX-style object code archives. armar can list and extract most ar-format object code archives, and armlink can use an ar-format archive created by another archive utility provided that it contains a symbol table member.

+DWARF 3 DWARF 3 debug tables (Draft Standard 9.7) are supported by all the tools in the RVCT suite, and by DWARF 3 compatible debuggers from ARM, for example, RealView Debugger.

+DWARF 3 debug tables are not supported by ARM eXtended Debugger (AXD) or ARM Symbolic Debugger (armsd).

+DWARF 2 DWARF 2 debug tables are supported by all the tools in the RVCT suite, and by ELF/DWARF 2 compatible debuggers from ARM, for example, RealView Debugger, AXD, and armsd.

+--Note

-DWARF2 DWARF2 debug tables are supported by all the tools in the RVCT suite, and by ELF/DWARF2 compatible debuggers from ARM, for example, RealView Debugger and ARM eXtended Debugger (AXD).
-Note The DWARF2 standard is ambiguous in some areas (such as debug frame data) so there is no guarantee that third-party debuggers can consume the DWARF2 produced by ARM or that ARM debuggers can consume the DWARF2 produced by third-party tools.
-DWARF3 Initial support for DWARF3 (Draft Standard 9) debug tables is provided by all the tools in the RVCT suite, and by RealView Debugger v1.8 (and above).
-ISO C The ARM compiler accepts ISO/IEC 9899:1990 C , including the Normative Addendum 1 from 1994 (except file I/O), as input.
-The optionstrict can be used to enforce strict ISO compliance.
-C++ The ARM compiler supports the full ISO/IEC 14822:1998 C++ language, with the exception of the export keyword.
+The DWARF 2 standard is ambiguous in some areas (such as debug frame data) so there is no guarantee that third-party debuggers can consume the DWARF 2 produced by ARM code generation tools or that ARM debuggers can consume the DWARF 2 produced by third-party tools.

+ISO C The ARM compiler accepts ISO/IEC 9899:1990 C, including the Normative Addendum 1 from 1994 (except file I/O), as input.
+The option --strict can be used to enforce strict ISO compliance.

+ISO C++ The ARM compiler supports the full ISO/IEC 14822:1998 C++ language, with the exception of the export keyword.

 ELF The ARM tools produce relocatable and executable files in ELF format.
 The fromelf utility can translate ELF files into other formats.